Table Of Contents

 EMI gaskets can be fabricated through a variety of methods.
 The most common techniques tend to be die cutting and compression molding.
-Some shielding gaskets, such as EMI O-rings, can be cut by hand and then cold-spliced or vulcanized.
+Some excellent shielding gaskets, such as EMI O-rings, can be cut by hand and then cold-spliced or vulcanized.
 Water jet cutting and digital or die-less cutting are also used in EMI gasket fabrication.
 These methods are good choices for prototyping and lower-volume production because there’s no custom tooling.

 No matter which gasket fabrication method is used, engineers want to maximize material yields and minimize tooling costs.
-They also need to select a manufacturing method that can meet application-specific requirements for gasket shape, size, and production quantities.
+They also need to select a manufacturing method that can meet application-specific requirements for a connector gasket shape, size, and production quantities.

 Molding is just one of many options for EMI shielding gaskets, but is it the right choice for what you need?